softwarefactory-project/sf-docs/docs/contributor/how_to_setup_sf_sandbox.rst

 In this section, we will explain how to setup a sandbox in order to experiment with Software Factory.
 The following article explains how to setup a CentOS 7 virtual machine guest based on VirtualBox.
+Feel free to adapt the following to the hypervisor of your choice.
 The sandbox guest will be configured to be accessible from your host only.

 Create the virtual machine
 ..........................